mosparo/documentation/docs/3_installation/2_install/3_docker.md

 :::

 You should be able to access mosparo when you enter `127.0.0.1:8080` in your browser.

+Use the name of the MySQL Docker container as the host for the database connection.

 Because of security reasons, you should not make the port 8080 of the mosparo image publicly available.
 Instead, you have to set up a reverse proxy.
 For this, see [reverse proxy](../reverse_proxy/).